 In my wife’s case, she would bring water sandals for crossing streams while primarily hiking in her waterproof day hiking shoes.
 In fact, she did just that on a recent visit to Bonita Falls where we had to cross Lytle Creek, which was running pretty high.

-Finally, for our travels that involve flying in an airplane, we do have a hack that allows us to get around some of the weight and builk restrictions of our luggage.
+Finally, for our travels that involve flying in an airplane, we do have a hack that allows us to get around some of the weight and bulk restrictions of our luggage.
 Therefore, we can bring both hiking boots as well as more comfortable sandals or street shoes.

 The hack is this.

 We would wear our sturdy hiking boots on the plane and pack the smaller, more flexible street shoes or sandals in our luggage.
-We’d also wear hiking socks to keep our feet warm when we would take off our hiking boots in the plane.

 If you’re wondering how we could get past airport security checks where we’d have to take off our shoes quickly, we generally keep our laces untied and tucked under our feet while wearing the boots.
-That would allow us to slip in and out of our boots quickly and easily.

 However, we do have to be careful about these shoe laces protruding from the boots and potentially getting caught in escalators or conveyor belts.